Where sin increased…

 He led them through its depths

-as through a desert.
+as though it were a desert.

 10 He freed them from their enemies’ grip